cTooshi/stardew-valley-randomizer/README.md

   * Randomly shift the color of the in-game graphics towards a different hue
 * Randomize items that you dig up from the dirt
 * Randomize enemy stats
-* Foragable and fish locations are a single setting rather than separate
-* Crafting recipes and levels you learn them are in a single setting and can be separated

 ## Known Issues
 * If you start your file with cabins, the gift box in them will contain "Parsnip Seeds" - they will behave in an identical way to the seeds they were replaced with, though